Zealanapis kuscheli

-Zealanapis kuscheli is a species of Anapidae that is endemic to New Zealand.
+Zealanapis kuscheli is a species of spider in the family Anapidae that is endemic to New Zealand.

 Taxonomy

 This species was described in 1989 by Norman Platnick and Ray Forster from male and female specimens collected in Auckland.
 The holotype is stored in the New Zealand Arthropod Collection under registration number NZAC03014955.

 Description

 The male is recorded at 1.01mm in length whereas the female is 1.12mm.

 Distribution

 This species is only known from a couple of locations in the North Island of New Zealand.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Data Deficient" with the qualifiers of "Data Poor: Size" and "Data Poor: Trend".